AnantharamanLab/vClassifier/README.md

 # vClassifier v1.0

 # Introduction
 Leveraging reference trees and nucleotide identity metrics, we developed the vClassifier toolkit.
-This tool streamlines and objectifies the taxonomic categorization of prokaryotic viral genomes.
-Benchmark comparisons revealed that vClassifier matches or surpasses other available tools regarding precision and classification success rates.
-Accurate assignments at the subfamily, genus, and species levels will significantly refine taxonomic resolution.
+This tool streamlines and standardizes the taxonomic categorization of prokaryotic viral genomes.
+Benchmark comparisons revealed that vClassifier matches or surpasses other available tools in terms of precision and classification success rates.
+Accurate assignments at the subfamily, genus, and species levels will significantly enhance taxonomic resolution.

-Note that this is an ALPHA version of the program, meaning that this collection of scripts likely contains a lot of bugs, and it is still under development.
+Please note that this is an ALPHA version of the program, which means this collection of scripts likely contains numerous bugs and is still under development.

 # How to install vClassifier